 She accepted the occasional invitation to dinner but made it clear that she would not give even a moment of attention to a married man.

-She was honest when she let them know that dinner was just going to be dinner and they knew beforehand what to expect…and what not to expect.
+She was honest when let them know that dinner was just going to be dinner.
+They knew beforehand what to expect…and what not to expect.

 Being a police officer, he had learned to read people and being a vigilant single woman, so had she.
 It was as if they had an immediate understanding of each other that went beyond just a mutual attraction.